ryangregson01/L5-project/README.md

 ## Project Structure Overview:
 * dissertation/ Source for the project dissertation
 * notebooks/ The Jupyter notebooks used at the start of our project development, before we moved to more maintainable scripts.
+README discusses purpose of each notebook.
 * scripts/ Source code for the project.
+README in folder describes purpose of each file.
 * reports/ Reports saved from meetings.
 Moved to shared Notion site.
+* results_notebook - has been kept outside of development notebook space.
+This was used to obtain all of our results and conclusions for our dissertation.
+Note some cells are not relevant as we only choose the most informative and useful analysis of our results to discuss.